Mayukhdeb/math-stuff/backprop/README.md

         * the rate at which `C` changes for a small change in `B` (`dC/dB`)

     * Then we can also find the rate at which `C` changes for a small change in `A` by "chaining" the derivatives i.e `dC/dA = dC/dB * dB/dA`

+    We use the same concept here, but with fancier names and longer chains.